-Every so often we have a customer ask if they can give CBD for cats in the form of tincture or cat treats.
-This question of CBD for cats and how much CBD to give your furry friend is being brought up more often as pet parents themselves are using CBD products with results.
-In short, based on reports from veterinarians as well as other pet parents CBD appears to be very safe for cats.
+Since, CBD has been gaining so much popularity these days, its no wonder, that we have been getting pet owners, especially cat owners, asking if they can give CBD for cats in the form of tincture or cat treats.
+This question of CBD oil for cats and how much CBD to give your furry friend is being brought up more often as pet parents themselves are using CBD products with positive results.
+In short, based on reports from veterinarians as well as other pet parents, CBD appears to be very safe for cats.
 1 In healthy cats, an oral CBD-rich hemp supplement administered every 12 hours was not detrimental to your four-legged feline friend.
 2

 - Before administering any CBD to your cat make sure your cats veterinarian clears its usage FIRST.

 - With Veterinarian approval you need to find a reputable manufacture of CBD for cats and/or pets.

 - Reputable hemp manufacturers will have a QR code linking to the independent third party lab results with regards to how much CBD as well as other cannabinoids are in your pets CBD products.

 - Sir Hemp Co.
 CBD products are tested at independent USDA approved laboratories.
 They have a graduated dropper so you may dose your feline’s CBD accurately and accordingly.

 - Testing not only includes the potency of cannabinoid concentrations (how much CBD & THC), but includes testing for pesticides, residual solvents, heavy metals, mycotoxins, and pathogens.
 Lab results are displayed on our website as well as a QR code on each product as we believe full transparency is important at Sir Hemp Co.

 - Our carrier oil contains no allergens unlike other manufactures who use coconut oil.
 We use 100% pure Non GMO MCT oil.